-Learn Hakomi Mindful Somatic Psychology with Hakomi California
+Learn Hakomi Mindful Somatic Psychology with Hakomi Institute of California

-Hakomi California is authorized by Hakomi Institute International to offer training in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.
-Our co-directors, Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT are both Certified Hakomi Trainers.
+The Hakomi Institute of California is co-directed by certified Hakomi trainers Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.

-If you’re new to Hakomi, we warmly invite you to attend a Hakomi training in the near future.
+If you’re new to Hakomi, we warmly invite you to attend a Hakomi workshop or training in the near future.

 If you’re a student or graduate of Hakomi Professional Training, Hakomi Comprehensive Training, or equivalent training, we invite you to subscribe to our SF and/or LA Hakomi Google Groups.